godanaemiru/facemash/Readme.md

 ## todos

-edit the styling of the ranking page
+Edit the styling of the ranking page